Team-Inceptus/InceptusNMS/README.md

 # InceptusNMS
-> JavaDocs for Mojang-Mapped Minecraft NMS and CraftBukkit
+> JavaDocs for Mojang-Mapped Minecraft NMS and CraftBukkit for the latest Minecraft Version

 ## 📕 Background
 <details>